chelsea-brown/Mitochondrial_cristae/README.md

 Below is a summary of the steps taken to assemble the system.

 ### Assembling the structures
-More information on this is available in the full publication, but breifly every effort was made to include all residues from all included proteins that would be found in the mature form.
+More information on this is available in the full publication, but briefly every effort was made to include all residues from all included proteins that would be found in the mature form.
 The [PDB](https://www.rcsb.org/) was consulted for solved structures.
 Where there were residues missing, or only solved in a homologues species, the [AlphaFold2](https://www.nature.com/articles/s41586-021-03819-2) database (https://alphafold.ebi.ac.uk/) was used to place the complete subunits in the correct position using pymol, after removal of any signal sequences (as labelled on [UniProt](https://www.uniprot.org/)).
 Otherwise, the [ColabFold](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) tool was used.
 In one instance, the [AlphaFold 3 server](https://alphafoldserver.com/) was used for a large complex with no solved structures.

 For post-translational modifications, the [charmm-gui](https://www.charmm-gui.org/) webserver can be used to add these where needed into the atomistic structure.